β This article is for Event Organizers

 Design Your Badge Shell - The Basics

-βοΈ What Is Full Bleed and Why Is It Important?
+What Is Full Bleed and Why Is It Important?

 Full Bleed means that your background artwork extends all the way past the edges of the printed badge to ensure there are not white borders.
+In Expo Pass, this is the blue border around all edges of the badge.

 Why It Matters: